Loreto: The Baja Town Most Travelers Fly Past on the Way to Los Cabos

 Three things: whale watching (blue, humpback, and fin whales from December through April in the Bahía de Loreto), sport fishing (dorado, yellowtail, marlin), and the Misión Nuestra Señora de Loreto — the first permanent settlement in the Californias, founded in 1697, with an intact mission church that is the oldest continuously active in Baja.
 The surrounding Bahía de Loreto National Marine Park adds world-class kayaking and snorkeling to the list.

-Yes — it is one of the most consistently recommended 'hidden gem' destinations in Baja by travelers who have been there, and it earns that description more than most.
+Yes — it is one of the most consistently recommended destinations in Baja by travelers who have been there.
 The national marine park, the whale watching, the mission town character, and the complete absence of resort-corridor development make it genuinely different from Los Cabos or the Riviera Maya.

 Yes.
 Loreto is a small, relatively isolated town in Baja California Sur with a stable local community and a long history of independent tourism.
 It does not have the urban security concerns of some larger Mexican cities.
 The expat and fly-fishing community that has settled here is a consistent indicator of long-term safety.